ARTIST MANIFESTO STORY

 Elaine Green, Sahana

-I graduated from the School of Creative Shamanism in 2017 and have since launched my own practice.
+I graduated from the Centre for Creative Shamanism (now Centre for Creative Vision) in 2017 and have since launched my own practice.
 I found the three year training completely transformative - the first year of immersive self work was an excellent foundation year, as our group navigated our own trauma in preparation for the practitioner modules in year 2 and 3.
 The Shamanic teaching we received was creative and immersive, and I graduated from this training with a deep understanding of the 'box' of shamanism but also with a full connection to the infinite, my guides and helping spirits with a completely individual practise.
 Thank you.

 Rhonda McCrimmon, Centre for Shamanism